payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/internal-reviewios-mobile-sdks.md

 2. **[Integrate Core SDK](/docs/ios-core-sdk)** - For custom payment flows
 3. **[Test Your Integration](/docs/test-cards-upi-id-and-wallets)** - Using test credentials
 4. **[Go Live Checklist](/docs/production-checklist)** - Before switching to production

----

-## Frequently Asked Questions

-### Can I use multiple SDKs together?

-Yes, certain SDKs can be combined.
-For example, you can use Core SDK with Native OTP Assist SDK to improve card payment success rates.
-Refer to the compatibility matrix above.

-### How long does integration typically take?

-- **Checkout Pro SDK:** 2-3 days for basic integration
-- **Core SDK:** 1-2 weeks depending on customization
-- **UPI SDK:** 1-2 days

-### Do I need a separate test account?

-No, your PayU merchant account includes both test and production environments.
-Use the test credentials from your dashboard during development.

-### What happens if hash generation fails?

-The payment will be rejected by PayU.
-Ensure your server-side hash generation is implemented correctly and all required parameters are included in the correct order.

----

-*Last updated: December 2024*